lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 This, and of course the HTMX script tag at the beginning, is all that is needed on the frontend side for a lazy loading list of blog posts.
 HTMX provides several functions via attributes prefixed with `hx` or long `data-hx`.
-In the previous example, the `li` element executes a GET XHR when the element is displayed in the browsers viewport.
+In the previous example, the `li` element executes a GET
+{{< abbr "XHR" "XMLHttpRequest" >}} when the element is displayed in the browsers viewport.

-So far, so good, but what I haven't mentioned is what happens to the result of the XHR.
+So far, so good, but what I haven't mentioned is what happens to the result of the {{< abbr "XHR" "XMLHttpRequest" >}}.
 The default behavior of HTMX requests is that the content of the response replaces the **innerHTML** of the triggering element.
 However, this behavior can be overridden using the `hx-swap` attribute.
 Possible targets here include **outerHTML** or, as in the example, **afterend**, which places the result after the triggering element, as well as a few others.

 Okay, that's it. **Now you are officially an HTMX expert** and know everything relevant about HTMX that you need to effectively build simple frontends - no